damian-pastorini/reldens-docs/maps-manual-creation.md

 For example: if you have 5 layers, and the 3rd and 5th in the list have "over-player" in the name, the layers will get the following depth in Phaser: L1 = depth 0, L2 = depth 0, L3 = depth 1, L4 = depth 0, L5 = depth 2 > where the player sprite will have depth 0 and go over all the other layers, the L3 and 5 will be over the player.

+The layer deep will be calculated like: layer index * map.height * map.tileHeight.

 #### "change-points"
 Any layer with this in the name should only have tiles are going to be used as change-points in the server side.